kirpi-1/EEGle-Eye/readme.md

 ## How to install and get it up and running
 ### RabbitMQ
-The following settings can be adjusted via configuration files and command line arguments (see below)
+The following settings can be adjusted via configuration files (see below)
 #### Exchange
 The default exchange used is named "eegle".
 #### Queues